 Rash was reported in 59 of 182 pediatric patients (32%) treated with SUSTIVA [see ADVERSE REACTIONS].
 Two pediatric patients experienced Grade 3 rash (confluent rash with fever, generalized rash), and four patients had Grade 4 rash (erythema multiforme).
 The median time to onset of rash in pediatric patients was 28 days (range 3-1642 days).
 Prophylaxis with appropriate antihistamines before initiating therapy with SUSTIVA in pediatric patients should be considered.

-SUSTIVA can be reinitiated in patients interrupting therapy because of rash.
+SUSTIVA can generally be reinitiated in patients interrupting therapy because of rash.
 SUSTIVA should be discontinued in patients developing severe rash associated with blistering, desquamation, mucosal involvement, or fever.
 Appropriate antihistamines and/or corticosteroids may improve the tolerability and hasten the resolution of rash.
-For patients who have had a life-threatening cutaneous reaction (eg, Stevens-Johnson syndrome), alternative therapy should be considered [see also CONTRAINDICATIONS].
+For patients who have had a life-threatening cutaneous reaction (eg, Stevens-Johnson syndrome), alternative therapy should be considered [see CONTRAINDICATIONS].

-Monitoring of liver enzymes before and during treatment is recommended for patients with underlying hepatic disease, including hepatitis B or C infection; patients with marked transaminase elevations; and patients treated with other medications associated with liver toxicity [see ADVERSE REACTIONS and Use In Specific Populations].
+Monitoring of liver enzymes before and during treatment is recommended for patients with underlying hepatic disease, including hepatitis B or C infection; patients with marked transaminase elevations; and patients treated with other medications associated with liver toxicity [see ADVERSE REACTIONS and Use in Specific Populations ].
 A few of the postmarketing reports of hepatic failure occurred in patients with no pre-existing hepatic disease or other identifiable risk factors [see ADVERSE REACTIONS].
 Liver enzyme monitoring should also be considered for patients without pre-existing hepatic dysfunction or other risk factors.
 In patients with persistent elevations of serum transaminases to greater than five times the upper limit of the normal range, the benefit of continued therapy with SUSTIVA needs to be weighed against the unknown risks of significant liver toxicity.

 Convulsions have been observed in adult and pediatric patients receiving efavirenz, generally in the presence of known medical history of seizures [see Nonclinical Toxicology].
-Caution must be taken in any patient with a history of seizures.
+Caution should be taken in any patient with a history of seizures.
 Patients who are receiving concomitant anticonvulsant medications primarily metabolized by the liver, such as phenytoin and phenobarbital, may require periodic monitoring of plasma levels [see DRUG INTERACTIONS].

 Treatment with SUSTIVA has resulted in increases in the concentration of total cholesterol and triglycerides [see ADVERSE REACTIONS].
 Cholesterol and triglyceride testing should be performed before initiating SUSTIVA therapy and at periodic intervals during therapy.